 An add-on for Firefox that adds Search By Image to the context menu for images.
 If you need ideas on how to use this for link building, check out Jason’s post on SEOmoz covering 3 ways search by image can be used for creative link building.

-I’ve already talked about this plugin and since then I’ve seen it talked about by everyone from Wil Reynolds, to Rhea Drysdale, to Richard Baxter.
 Richard talked about it most recently in his post 6 Cool Ways to Supplement Your Open Site Explorer Data.

 This tool is pretty much awesome for bulk extracting repetitive data off a web page.
 I’ve been using it recently at Big Fish Games, not for link building, but to extract content for an on-site specific analysis to make a business case for some very large development projects.